 Training Requirements Integration

 Successful training area management hinges on the ability to integrate land management objectives that support Army training missions with strategies to conserve natural and cultural resources and meet environmental compliance requirements.
-CEMML’s TRI support to the Army helps to ensure compliance with the National Environmental Policy Act and other environmental laws, thus to avoid restrictions to training.
+CEMML’s TRI support to the Army helps to ensure compliance with the National Environmental Policy Act and other environmental laws, in order to avoid restrictions to training.

 Land Rehabilitation and Maintenance